lincguo93/burger/readme.md

 ### Contribution

-If you would like to contribute to this project reach out.
+Please feel free to contribute to this project and reach out.
 Contact Information can be found below in [Contact Information](#contact-information)

 ### Contact-Information